-Mango and Tender Coconut Ice Cream : All I can say about this ice cream is this is the perfect summer treat.
-It's creamy and as good as a store bought ice cream.
-And I am gonna tell you how to get the creamiest Ice Cream at home,even with out using an Ice Cream machine.
+Mango Ice Cream: All I can say about this ice cream is this is the perfect summer treat.
+It's creamy and as good as store-bought ice cream.
+And I am gonna tell you how to get the creamiest Ice Cream at home, even without using an Ice Cream Machine.

 Summer means Mangoes..
 Summer means frozen treats.
 And this recipe is both.
 From simple kulfi to any gourmet variant,Ice Cream is one of the simple joys to be enjoyed in summer.
 I am kind of a person who snacks around though out the day.
 I keep munching one or other thing if at home.
 Since last fews days It's unbelievably hot here in Bangalore and all I can think about having is something cold.
 I have prepared a big batch of this Ice Cream and scooping out of the container when ever I have the craving.
 Even now while I am drafting this post, I have a bowl of it right next to me.

 I have been making Ice Cream at home since last year.
 There is no doubt that an Ice Cream machine gives the best result.
 But if you follow few tricks while making Ice Cream at home , I bet you won't get disappointed.So stay with me and find out the tricks.

 The most common problem when you make Ice Cream at home is it turns out grainy.
 This is because of water crystallization.
 The longer it takes to freeze the Ice Cream mixture, more are the chances of bigger crystals.
 The freezer section of home refrigerators are not designed to freeze things quickly.
 So the slow freezing time is the cause behind bigger crystals in Ice Cream.
 Commercially Ice Creams are allowed to freeze rapidly, so the crystallization is very minimal.So when you come accross recipes thats say to churn the mixture every one hour or so, that is because churing help breaking the bigger crystals and helps in getting creamy texture.